marbocub/NasVolumeWatcher/README.md

 # NasVolumeWatcher

-Tools to build the hash database for existed files on the NAS, written in Python.
+Tools to build the hash database for existing files on the NAS, written in Python.

 ## Prerequirements

+Software:

 * Python >= 3.5
 * PostgreSQL

+Python library:

-* python-dotenv library
+* python-dotenv
-* psycopg (>=3.0) library
+* psycopg >=3.0
-* watchdog library
+* watchdog

 You can install python libraries by using the pip.